Former Gambino Hitman John Alite Became a New Jersey Councilman. Now He’s Charged with Extortion

 John Alite, above, pictured at an event in California in 2022.
 The former mobster claimed to have turned over a new leaf since his short incarceration on racketeering charges, but New Jersey police beg to differ.
 (Image: Getty)

 John Alite, 63, reinvented himself as a motivational speaker and anti-crime advocate after serving one year of a ten-year sentence for racketeering charges.
-These included two murders, four murder conspiracies, and numerous shootings, home invasions, and armed robberies in multiple states.
+Among these charges were two murders, four murder conspiracies, and numerous shootings, home invasions, and armed robberies in multiple states.

 Court records and his own admissions placed him in crews that profited from gambling, loansharking, drug trafficking, extortion and other racketeering activities